Cuba expects to resume US deportation flights this month

 Fernandez de Cossio said there was no agreement on the frequency of flights, which will depend on U.S. and Cuban capacity.
 But he said there was no reason they can't return to pre-pandemic levels of about twice a month.
 The last flight was in December 2020.

-The U.S. Department of Homeland Security did not immediately respond to a request for comment Friday.
+The Department of Homeland Security did not immediately respond to a request for comment Friday.

 Cubans were stopped nearly 43,000 times at the U.S. border with Mexico in December, becoming one of the largest nationalities entering the United States.
 Numbers plummeted in January after President Joe Biden's administration announced that Cubans could fly to the U.S. if they applied online and had a financial sponsor and that they would be expelled back to Mexico if they crossed the border illegally.